Every weekday for 110 straight days we will feature a different living recipient of the

 Medal of Honor.
 These are the men who have received their nation's highest military honor.
 Brian is a board member of the Congressional Medal of Honor Foundation.
 The words and photos are courtesy of Artisan Books, publishers of Medal of Honor: Portraits of Valor Beyond the Call of Duty by Peter Collier with photographs by Nick Del Calzo.

-Captain, U.S. Army Company A, 229th Assault Helicopter Battalion, 1st Cavalry Division (Airmobile)
+Specialist Fourth Class, U.S. Army Headquarters Company, 1st Battalion, 5th Cavalry, 1st Cavalry Division (Airmobile)

 Uncertain about his future and bored with academics, Charles Hagemeister left college after a year and a half and was working as a warehouseman when he was drafted in 1966.
 After finishing basic training, he was chosen to become a medical corpsman; he went to Vietnam in November 1966, assigned to the 1st Cavalry (Airmobile).
 He flew into Pleiku on a transport plane that had no windows.
 Coming down the back ramp of the plane he was hit by a tidal wave of heat unlike anything he had ever experienced in his native Nebraska.
 It was then that he realized that he was truly in a foreign place.

 Early in the morning on March 20, 1967, an Army company operating in Binh Dinh Province was involved in heavy fighting with the enemy.
 The company's officers had been killed or wounded and the force was in danger of being overrun.
 Specialist 4th Class Hagemeister's platoon was ordered out on a rescue mission that afternoon.
 Soon after scrambling out of the helicopters that brought them close to the action, the Americans were moving through the graveyard of a small village when they were ambushed from three sides by a North Vietnamese battalion supported by a Vietcong heavy-weapons company.